mapsync/grayson-advisory2/site/content/post/2019-11-06-closed-veterans-day.md

 ---
 templateKey: blog-post
 title: Closed Veterans Day
-date: 2019-11-06T16:34:32.405Z
-draft: true
+draft: false
-description: >-
+date: 2020-11-10T13:24:34.233Z
-  Grayson Utilities office will be closed 11/11/19 in observance of Veterans Day.
+description: Grayson Utilities office will be closed 11/11/20 in observance of Veterans Day.
 ---
-In observance of Veterans Day Grayson Utilities office will be closed 11/11/19.
+In observance of Veterans Day Grayson Utilities office will be closed 11/11/20.

 ![](/img/veteran-s-day.jpg)